King Cheng of Chu

+King Cheng of Chu (楚成王 (Chǔ Chéng Wáng)), personal name Xiong Yun, was a ruler of the Chu state, ruling from 671 BC to 626 BC.

-In 672 BC Xiong Yun's older brother king Du'ao tried to kill him, and he escaped to the state of Sui.
+In 672 BC, King Cheng's older brother, Du'ao, attempted to have him killed.
+King Cheng escaped to the Sui state.
 He then attacked and killed Du'ao with the help of Sui, and succeeded Du'ao as king of Chu.

+Life

 In the summer of 648 BC, the State of Huang was annexed by the state of Chu.

 King Cheng's wife was Zheng Mao.
 Their son was possibly King Mu of Chu.

 The Shiji gives a detailed account of the events surrounding King Cheng's succession and untimely end.
 In the forty-sixth year of his reign (626 BC), Cheng wanted to make Shangchen (商臣), the future King Mu, his crown prince.
 Lingyin (title for prime minister of Chu) Zishang (子上) advised against this, fearing that there were many contenders for the position and that, if the king were to change his mind and act to replace the crown prince, a disturbance would ensue.
 He also warned the king that Shangchen was a cruel and fierce man who was unsuitable for the position.
 Not heeding the advice, King Cheng made Shangchen his crown prince.